-You can purchase medication in another EU country with a prescription issued in Finland – this is called a ‘Medical prescription for purchasing medication abroad’.
-The prescription is issued using the name of the active substance in the medicine when the intention is to purchase the medication in another member country.
-The medicine can be prescribed using the trade name if the product in question is a biological medicine or if the use of the trade name is medically justified.
+A medical prescription for purchasing medication abroad is issued using the name of the active substance in the medicine.
+The prescription can be issued using the trade name if the product in question is a biological medicine or if the use of the trade name is medically justified.
 The doctor in question must justify the use of the trade name in the prescription.
 The prescription is available in Finnish and English or in Swedish and English.

 The following principles apply to the prescription:

-- The reciprocal acknowledgment of prescriptions does not apply to medicines that are classified as narcotics or narcotics or psychotropic medicines.
-Therefore, such medication cannot be obtained abroad with a prescription issued in Finland.
+- Medicines classified as narcotics or psychotropic medicines cannot be obtained abroad with a prescription issued in Finland.

 - The period of validity of the prescription is defined based on the legislation of the country where the medication is purchased.
 In Finland, a prescription is usually valid for two years.